cognitedata/cognite-sdk-python/CONTRIBUTING.md

 ```

 ### Testing
 Set up tests for all new functionality.
-Running the tests will require setting the environment variable 'COGNITE_TEST_API_KEY'.
+Running the tests will require setting the environment variable 'COGNITE_API_KEY'.

 Initiate unit tests by running the following command from the root directory: